chtrembl/azure-cloud/petstore/04-configure-git-hub-action-for-ci-cd-into-app-service/README.md

 ![](images/gh5.png)

-Once successful you will see somehting like
+Once successful you will see something like

 ![](images/gh6.png)

-If successfull you can head to a browser and visit your FQDN Azure App Service URL as seen below (this is the URL from the previous guide 03-configure-app-service-for-cd)
+If successful you can head to a browser and visit your FQDN Azure App Service URL as seen below (this is the URL from the previous guide 03-configure-app-service-for-cd)

 ![](images/browser1.png)

-🎉Congratulations, you now have Pet Store App Continuously Deploying into your App Service each and evey time an image is pushed to Azure Container Registry from your Git Hub Action.
+🎉Congratulations, you now have Pet Store App Continuously Deploying into your App Service each and every time an image is pushed to Azure Container Registry from your Git Hub Action.

 ---